upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 1. If you are looking on how to achieve something, check the [Reference].
 2. If you are looking on how to fix a bug, check the [Troubleshooting] page.
-3. If you can't find it on either of those two, or if you're looking for anything else, you can try the search bar in the top left.
+3. If you can't find it on either of those two, or if you're looking for anything else, you can try the search bar in the top right.
 This will search through the whole project.
 Alternatively, just press ++f++ and it will open the search bar automatically.
 4. If you still couldn't find what you were looking for, chances are that it is